 # Authentication

-> Every protected `v1` request resolves through a workspace-scoped API key.
-This page covers the header shape, workspace scoping behavior, and authentication failure handling.
+> Every protected `v1` request is authorized through a workspace-scoped API key.
+This page covers the required header shape, workspace scoping behavior, and authentication failure handling.

 - Human page: https://mailrith.com/developers/authentication